 6. Akylas - 'Ferto' (Greece) 🇬🇷

 Having said that, ferto mou, ferto mou, ferto, ferto mou, ferto mou, ferto...
-It's still quite the earworm!
+It's quite the earworm!

 7. Leléka - 'Ridnym' (Ukraine) 🇺🇦